 Photos via CakeSpy

-Here are some simple tips for plating desserts effectively and beautifully, which will increase the pleasure of everyone’s favorite course.
+Here are some tips for plating desserts effectively and beautifully.

 1. Be creative with color.

 A splash of color can bring your desserts to life.
 A dark chocolate cake can go from a brown lump to an artful concoction when garnished with vibrant berries; a lemon tart goes from a fairly monotone palette to lively and lovely when presented with the contrast of a violet flower and marbled raspberry coulis.

 Adding different textures to the plate adds excitement to the visual appeal of dessert course, and the enjoyment only continues when the eating commences.
 For example, pairing a smooth, rich ganache with nubbly cookie crumbs and soft, pillowy marshmallows adds just enough “busyness” to draw the eye in to the dessert.
 The different textures excite the senses, giving an anticipatory sense of the taste pleasures to come.